AEADataEditor/aea-de-guidance/Requested_information_data.md

 ## Requested Information for Data
 We request the following information from all articles:

-- Data Description: detailed description of all data, including input data: name, location, characteristics
+- Data Description: detailed description of all data, including input data:
+  - name of data set
+  - location of data set
+  - characteristics of data set: **At a minimum**, all variables that are used in the paper should be well-described (variable/column labels, value labels, summary statistics).
 - Data Access: complete description of how the data can be accessed
 - Data Persistence: how long will the data continue to exist in the form the author used it